Dev-Mind

 Using a menu resource is a good practice for a few reasons:

-• It’s easier to visualize the menu structure in XML.
+• It’s easier to visualize the menu structure

 • It separates the content for the menu from your application’s behavioral code.